 Brad is very active civically as well.
 From 2013-2018, and at the request of Governor Bill Haslam, Brad served on the Board of Trustees of his alma mater, the University of Tennessee.
 Brad has also served on the board of directors of the Franklin American Mortgage Music City Bowl for over 15 years, during which time the bowl has grown dramatically in prominence in the college football landscape, now drawing an average economic impact of more than $23 million per year for the Nashville area.
-He served as the bowl's Chairman in 2011 and 2012 and is currently in his third year as the Bowl's Co-Chair, serving at that capacity for the 2017, 2018 and 2019 games.
+He served as the bowl's Chairman in 2011 and 2012 and just completed his third year as the Bowl's Co-Chair, serving at that capacity for the 2017, 2018 and 2019 games.
 Brad also serves on the Board of Directors for the Tennessee Sports Hall of Fame, and in 2019 was reappointed to that board by Tennessee Lieutenant Governor Randy McNally.
-He also served on the board of the Delta Dental of Tennessee and is Chairman of the Board for The Smile 180 Foundation, which is the charitable foundation for Delta Dental.
+He also serves on the board of the Delta Dental of Tennessee and is currently the Chairman of the Board for The Smile 180 Foundation, which is the charitable foundation for Delta Dental.

-Brad played offensive tackle for the University of Tennessee Volunteers’ football team, where he was a member of Hall of Fame Coach Phillip Fulmer’s first recruiting class and was part of one of the winningest senior classes in Tennessee football history.
+In college, Brad played offensive tackle for the University of Tennessee Volunteers’ football team, where he was a member of Hall of Fame Coach Phillip Fulmer’s first recruiting class and was part of one of the winningest senior classes in Tennessee football history.
 While at UT he received numerous academic and community awards, including being named to the Southeastern Conference's All-Academic team three times, and also serving as UT's representative to the SEC Student Athlete Advisory Committee.

 - University of Tennessee College of Law, J.D., 2000